cbolson/sandbox-JavaScript/hyper/README.md

 ## Description

-Loop through array of words to display them as a shuffle effect
+Loop through an array of words to display each of them with a shuffle effect and a delay before moving on to the next word.

 ## About